EphraimFriedman/Restaurant-review/part-3/README.md

 #### Restaurant Page
 _Given_
-* The registered user is signed in
+* There exist previously created restaurants

 --------

-1. Update the restaurant listings on the home page by making the name a link
+Update the restaurant listings on the home page by making the name a link
-1. When the user clicks on the restaurant name they should be taken to a page with all the details for the restaurant.

 ![](mockups/home-page-restaurant-links.png)

+When the user clicks on the restaurant name they should be taken to a page with all the details for the restaurant.

 ![](mockups/restaurant-details.png)

 #### Creating a Review